 Arboviruses have infected various species of large animals throughout Vermont.
 The risk for arbovirus transmission to humans and animals is highest during late summer and early autumn.
 Eastern equine encephalitis virus (EEEV) has historically been detected in northwestern Vermont and portions of Addison and Rutland Counties and West Nile virus (WNV) has been found throughout the state.
-In 2023, EEEV was detected in northwestern Vermont among mosquitoes and in a horse that died from its infection.
-The risk is considered elevated for EEEV transmission again this year, especially in Frankin and Grand Isle counties.
+In 2024, EEEV activity was the highest ever recorded in Vermont, with 86 groups of mosquitoes testing positive across 16 towns, two cases in humans in Chittenden County, including one death, and two cases in horses from Addison and Orleans counties.
+The risk is considered elevated for EEEV transmission again this year, especially in Chittenden, Frankin, Grand Isle, and Addison counties.